 §11 Limitation of Liability and Claims for Damages

 11.2 The Provider shall be liable for any claims - regardless of the legal grounds - on the basis of strict liability for intent and gross negligence.
-For ordinary negligence, the Provider shall be liable (subject to mitigating grounds that may arise from the standard of liability under the statutory provisions, e.g. due care in its own affairs) only a) for claims arising from injury to life, body or health b) for claims arising from the breach of a material contractual obligation (i.e. an obligation the fulfillment of which makes the proper performance of the contract possible in the first place). b) for claims arising from the breach of a material contractual obligation (i.e. the fulfillment of which makes the proper execution of the contract possible in the first place and on the observance of which the contractual partner may regularly rely); in these cases, the claim for damages shall be limited to the foreseeable, typically occurring damage, however, to a maximum of 10% of the order value per case of damage and 5% of the order value for all cases of damage arising from and in connection with the entire contract.c) The limitations of liability pursuant to Section 2 shall also apply to a breach of duty by or for a group of persons for whose breach the Provider is liable pursuant to the applicable statutory provisions.
-They do not apply if the provider has fraudulently concealed a defect or has assumed a guarantee for the quality of these goods and for any claims of the customer under the Product Liability Act.
+For ordinary negligence, the Provider shall be liable (subject to mitigating grounds that may arise from the standard of liability under the statutory provisions, e.g. due care in its own affairs) only a) for claims arising from injury to life, limb or health, b) for claims arising from the breach of a material contractual obligation (i.e. the fulfillment of which makes the proper execution of the contract possible in the first place and on the observance of which the contractual partner may regularly rely); in these cases, the claim for damages shall be limited to the foreseeable, typically occurring damage, however, to a maximum of 10% of the order value per case of damage and 5% of the order value for all cases of damage arising from and in connection with the entire contract.c) The limitations of liability pursuant to Section 2 shall also apply to a breach of duty by or for a group of persons for whose breach the Provider is liable pursuant to the applicable statutory provisions.
+They do not apply if the Provider has fraudulently concealed a defect or has given a guarantee for the quality of these goods and for any claims of the customer under the Product Liability Act.

 11.3 The limitation of liability according to clause 2 as stated above, are also applicable in meaning for the reimbursement of costs and provisions.

 §12 Additional Rights and Duties of the Customer